-HELP MONARCH BUTTERFLYS http://www.monarchwatch.org teaches about monarch butterflys and how we can help preserve these amazing populations.
+MONARCH WATCH teaches about monarch butterflies and how we can help preserve these amazing populations.
 Each fall, hundreds of millions of monarch butterflies migrate from the United States and Canada to areas in Mexico and California where they wait out the winter until they return in the spring.
-The monarch migration is truly one of the world's greatest natural wonders, yet it is threatened by habitat loss in North America - at the overwintering sites and throughout the spring and summer breeding range as well.
+The monarch migration is truly one of the world's greatest natural wonders, yet it is threatened by habitat loss.
 To offset the loss of milkweeds and nectar sources we need to create, conserve, and protect milkweed/monarch habitats.
-You can help by creating "Monarch Waystations" (monarch habitats) http://www.monarchwatch.org/waystations/ in home gardens, at schools, businesses, parks, zoos, nature centers, along roadsides, and on other unused plots of land.
+You can help by creating "Monarch Waystations" (monarch habitats) in home gardens, at schools, businesses, parks, zoos, nature centers, along roadsides, and other plots of land.

 The UCONN DATABASE PLANT LIST

 At this site are plant information pages that contain text, photographs, illustrations and Latin name pronunciations.

 CARY INSTITUTE IN MILLBROOK, NY For more than thirty years The Cary Institute team of scientists has been investigating the complex interactions that govern the natural world.
 Their objective findings lead to more effective policy decisions and increased environmental literacy.

 The NATIVE PLANT CENTER: Find out how you can enhance your own gardens with native plants by visiting their demonstration gardens at the Westchester Community College Campus in Valhalla, attending Go Native U classes, events, their annual plant sale, or in a number of other ways.